-Economic Environmental Social Cultural Negative Cost to ratepayer of delivering this activity.
-None identified.
-Community facilities may be subject to anti- social behaviour such as graffiti or vandalism.
-None identified.
-Positive Jackson Bay wharf plays a significant part in providing for commercial fishing infrastructure within Haast.
-None identified.
-Community buildings provide residents with the opportunity for social engagement.
-Preservation of the district's heritage buildings retain the history of the district.
-Having changing rooms and building assets at sports fields incentivises active lifestyles and physical exercise.
+Economic Environmental Social Cultural

+Negative Cost to ratepayer of None identified.
+Community None identified.

+delivering this facilities may be

+activity. subject to anti-

+social behaviour

+such as graffiti or

+vandalism.

+Positive Jackson Bay wharf None identified.
+Community Preservation of the

+plays a significant buildings provide district's heritage

+part in providing for residents with the buildings retain the

+commercial fishing opportunity for history of the

+infrastructure within social engagement. district.

+Haast.

+Having changing

+rooms and building

+assets at sports

+fields incentivises

+active lifestyles and

+physical exercise.